Albert-Gao/veasy/README.md

 - `value`: Like how you bind the value for every `controlled component` :)

 **And anytime the user changes something, the above 3 `props` will auto updated by `Veasy`, Enjoy :)**

+Even better, the validation will be triggered for both `onChange` and `onBlur` event.

 There is even a `getFieldsValue()` method for you to get all the fields value, even you don't include all the fields in the schema, [we cover that case for you](https://albert-gao.github.io/veasy/#/collect-values) :)